beastaugh/firmin/README.md

 Roadmap
 -------

+* Implement all existing transformations using the `matrix` operation.
-* Supplement the API with matrix transformations.
+* Simplify hash function to just use the underlying matrix representation.
 * Add animation (currently only immediate transformations are possible).

   [wkt]: http://webkit.org/blog/130/css-transforms/